rajeshvkothari/oom/Internal/NEW_GIN_README.md

       Select a service and click on Deploy.
       Complete the fields indicated by the red star and click Confirm.
       Wait for few minutes and it will return a success message.
-      A service object is created in Puccini-SO.
+      A service object is created in Puccini-so.
       Click Close
       ```